Jump to content

 2014

-Mainz is named "Most Publicly Effective Reading Capital" in a competition organized by the Reading Foundation, "ZEIT" magazine, and the Deutsche Bahn Foundation.
+Mainz is named the “Most Publicly Visible Capital of Reading Aloud” in a competition organized by the Stiftung Lesen, *Die Zeit*, and the Deutsche Bahn Foundation.